Talent development and engagement

 Employee Engagement

-Great-West Lifeco and its operating companies are committed to enhancing the employee experience and continues to measure and monitor employee engagement across the group companies.
+Great-West Lifeco and its operating companies are committed to fostering employee engagement across the group companies.
 For instance, GWL Realty Advisors leverages its mentorship and process excellence program, insights from its annual employee engagement surveys, and ongoing and open dialogue to build a culture and an environment where team members can thrive.
-In 2023, this played a part in the company achieving an inclusion score of 69.5%, placing them above the real estate industry average.
+In 2024, this played a part in the company achieving an inclusion score of 69.5%, placing them above the real estate industry average.

-Creating a highly engaging workplace experience for its employees is also critical to building a culture of better across IGM Financial.
-The company’s annual employee engagement survey helps measure the health of the organization and short pulse surveys provide feedback on specific topics such as sustainability, wellness and hybrid work.
-The 2023 engagement survey revealed an overall engagement index of 78%, compared to 75% for the global benchmark index.
-Regular updates are given to employees from their CEOs and other senior executives via email communications, webcasts, employee forums and divisional townhall meetings.
-Leaders are given access to their business area’s anonymized engagement survey results to facilitate post-survey conversations and take relevant action.
+IGM Financial strives to create a sense of community and build an inclusive culture that enhances productivity, engagement and overall satisfaction.
+The company’s annual employee engagement survey helps measure the health of the organization and short pulse surveys provide feedback on specific topics such as culture and programs to support hybrid work.
+The 2024 engagement survey revealed an overall engagement index of 81%, up 3% from 2023 and 6% higher than the global benchmark.
+Moreover, the survey's results revealed that 87% of employees are satisfied with IGM as a place to work.
+Company leaders set the tone with updates from CEOs and senior executives via email communications, webcasts, employee forums and divisional town hall meetings.
+Leaders are given access to their business area’s anonymized engagement survey results to facilitate post-survey conversations and action plans.

 PROFESSIONAL DEVELOPMENT AND TRAINING

-IGM Financial facilitates professional development opportunities for its employees through formal training, feedback, coaching and on-the job experience – all supported by individual development plans that employees create annually with support from their leaders.
-Leaders set clear expectations on performance objectives and competencies and provide ongoing coaching and feedback.
+IGM Financial facilitates employee professional development through formal training, feedback, coaching and on-the job experience – all supported by individual development plans that employees create annually with support from their leaders.
+Leaders are required to set clear expectations on performance objectives and competencies and provide ongoing coaching and feedback.
 Annual objectives are aligned with company strategy and leaders hold quarterly meetings to review progress.
 The competency framework gives employees clear indicators of what’s expected of them at each career level and helps create their development plans.
 All tasks are completed through a digital talent management system that integrates performance management and compensation tools.

 Scroll To Top